BEST OF SULAWESI & HALMAHERA, INDONESIA TOUR: DETAILED ITINERARY

 (There are some international arrivals into Makassar from Singapore, but most flights are internal Indonesian ones.
 We will be pleased to arrange your internal flight from Jakarta or elsewhere on request.)

-Best of Sulawesi & Halmahera: Day 2 This morning we shall visit Karaenta Forest, a series of remnant forest patches on limestone outcrops, close to Makassar.
+Best of Sulawesi & Halmahera: Day 2 This morning we shall visit Karaenta Forest, a remnant forest on limestone outcrops situated close to Makassar.
 Here we may encounter the very localized Black-ringed White-eye, a species restricted to southern Sulawesi, and the endemic and newly-described Sulawesi Streaked (or Sulawesi Brown) Flycatcher.
 The local form of the Green-backed Kingfisher is sometimes split as Black-headed Kingfisher and we have a good chance of an encounter.

 A number of other Sulawesi endemics also occur here.
-In particular, we will be keeping a keen eye out for the stunning Sulawesi Hornbill, a species that can be hard to come by elsewhere.
-Sulawesi Babblers (one of the very few babblers to be found east of Wallace’s Line) will be singing from the undergrowth, noisy Hair-crested Drongos call from the roadside (the distinctive form here has white eyes and is sometimes split as White-eyed Spangled Drongo) and the canopy is home to the semi-nocturnal Blue-backed Parrot, White-necked Myna (of the southern Sulawesi form), Grey-sided and Yellow-sided Flowerpeckers, and Black Sunbirds while Grey-rumped Tree Swifts patrol above the forest.
-We should also see our first Piping Crows, which have some of the most amazing vocalizations of any corvid.
+In particular, we will be keeping a keen eye out for the stunning Sulawesi Hornbill and Piping Crow (which has some of the most amazing vocalizations of any corvid) as these are both species that can be hard to come by elsewhere.
+Sulawesi Babblers (one of the very few babblers to be found east of Wallace’s Line) will be singing from the undergrowth, noisy Hair-crested Drongos call from the roadside (the distinctive form here has white eyes and is sometimes split as White-eyed Spangled Drongo) and the canopy is home to the semi-nocturnal Azure-rumped Parrot, White-necked Myna (of the southern Sulawesi form), Grey-sided and Yellow-sided Flowerpeckers, and Black Sunbirds while Grey-rumped Tree Swifts patrol above the forest.

 Near Makassar itself, we will find a number of open country species including Yellow-vented Bulbul, White-shouldered Triller, Pied Bushchat and Zitting Cisticola.
 Overhead, Uniform and Glossy Swiftlets, House Swift and Pacific and Barn Swallows are likely to be present.